Synapt1x/MultiAgentRL-Tennis/README.md

-# Deep RL Continuous Control - Reacher in Unity-ML
+# Multi-Agent RL - Tennis in Unity-ML

 Project code for solving a multi-agent learning problem, specifically solving the Tennis environment by training multiple agents to play a two-player game of tennis in Unity-ML.
 Part of my work for the Deep RL Nanodegree on Udacity.